Intervention/docs/image/v4/modifying-images/effects.md

 $image = $image->colorize(blue: 15, green: 10);
 ```

-### Convert image to a greyscale version
+### Convert image to a grayscale version

-> public Image::greyscale(): ImageInterface
+> public Image::grayscale(): ImageInterface

-Converts the current image to a greyscale version.
+Converts the current image to a grayscale version.

 #### Example